jaroslawjanas/llmw-green-blocks/README.md

 2. The vocabulary is randomly partitioned into two sets: green (50% by default) and red (50%)
 3. A bias value (default: 6.0) is added to the logits of all green tokens
 4. This increases the probability of selecting green tokens and decreases the likelihood of red token selection
-5. By tracking the red tokens that are still selected despite the bias, we can analyze how the watermarking effect varies across different models, prompts, and parameters

-The statistical deviation from random chance (50% green, 50% red tokens expected without watermarking) allows us to quantify the strength of the watermarking technique.
+The statistical deviation from random chance (50% green, 50% red tokens expected without watermarking) quantifies the strength of the watermarking technique.

 ## References